djha-skin/mtn/README.md

 Multiple Table Notation, version 2.1.0
 --------------------------------------

+Make it so it can basically parse markdown in a specific format.

+Stuff that's not tables or second level headers are ignored.

+first level headers is the collection name. there can only be one first level header.

+second level headers are table names.

+first paragraph is table description. can contain anything other than a table or triple backtics, which is reserved for future use.

+It is an error to have more than one table per second level heading.

+column names are separated with a pipe/dash line.

+strings may backslash pipes and whitespace but cannot be quoted.

+empty cells are nil. t/f and JSON numbers.

+that's enough.

 EDIT: I have recently taken renewed interest in MTN for a project In working on.
 Watch this space for updates.

 Multiple Table Notation is a format for communicating multiple tables at once